kevmannn/yieldboon/README.md

 * Better test coverage.

+* Indicate which of the selectable states have forecasts which are already cached.

 * Correlate the forecast with boon / doom of the crop (given the nature of soybean and the crop's history / growth stage (which should also be accomodated in the app)).

 * Generalize to support other crop types.